Things to See in Central Park, there are dozens of major attractions in this New York City Park.

 This traditional tree lighting ceremony takes place during the first week of December.

-Don’t forget to stop by Central Park for some ice skating and Radio City too as it continues to put on the Radio City Spectacular each year.
+Don’t forget Things to See in Central Park for some ice skating and Radio City too as it continues to put on the Radio City Spectacular each year.
 Enjoy 90 minutes of dance, song and comedy while visiting New York City.

 And for sure you will want to enjoy shopping in New York City.